ryukirisame/learnSystemDesign/DNS.md

 - An Authoritative Name Server is the DNS server that holds the actual DNS records (IP and other DNS records) for a domain.
 - It is the final source of truth in the DNS lookup process.
 - When a recursive resolver queries an authoritative server for a domain, the authoritative server returns the answer directly — typically the A record (IPv4), AAAA record (IPv6), or CNAME record for the requested host.
-- Managed by the domain owner or their DNS hosting provider(e.g., Cloudflare, AWS Route 53, GoDaddy).
+- Managed by the domain owner (companies, organizations, or individuals) or their DNS hosting provider(e.g., Cloudflare, AWS Route 53, GoDaddy).
 - Query to authoritative name server: “What is the IP for `www.example.com`?”
    - Authoritative server reply: “The IP for www.example.com is `93.184.216.34`.”